Ultimate List of Things to Do in Atlanta with Kids

 Located in Fayetteville (about 40 miles from Atlanta) is Fun Spot America.
-This family fun center features traditional carnival rides such as Ferris wheels, roller coasters and bumper boats in addition to unique attractions like a four-story go kart track, the “Sampson.”
-In addition, you can play miniature golf, hit the batting cages or head indoors for arcade games and bumper cars.
+This family fun center features traditional carnival rides such as a Ferris wheels, roller coasters and bumper boats in addition to unique attractions like a four-story go kart track, the “Sampson.”
+In addition, you can play miniature golf, hit inside the batting cages or head indoors for arcade games and bumper cars.
 It’s great fun for kids of all ages.

 Ice Skating in Atlanta

 Another cool winter experience is ice skating, yes, even in the South.
 Visit one of these seasonal outdoor ice skating rinks in Atlanta for festive fun.

 Located about an hour from Atlanta, Margaritaville at Lake Lanier offers seasonal activities for the whole family.
 In winter Margaritaville offers “snow island” and an incredible holiday lights display, while summer brings excitement at the water park.